 “There is no complete list of QDEs, but the category is very broad, including any expense paid for the benefit of the eligible beneficiary,” Juliana Crist, senior consultant at AKF Consulting, an advisor to state-run municipal plans, told Investopedia.

 The ABLE National Resource Center offers advice on what to spend ABLE funds on and when, stressing that an expenditure need not be disability related.
 Need a car?
 That’s eligible, as is a smartphone.
 As noted above, education qualifies, as does anything needed for classes, such as books and a laptop.

 It is always best to use ABLE funds on those things that are explicitly described as QDEs, while using money from other sources for those things that might not qualify.
 The ABLE National Resource Center advises using public benefits for key expenditures, reserving ABLE funds for those things less likely to be covered by such things as Medicaid.
 Experts advise keeping records on what you have spent ABLE funds, should the IRS decide to include you on one of its random audits.
 Misuse of ABLE account funds could result in tax penalties and possible loss of public benefits.

 But the rationale for starting and building an ABLE account is compelling — and keeping the account growing more so, as more items are included in allowable expenditures.
 Before you open an ABLE account for yourself or a family member with disabilities, or if you have questions on how the money should be spent, be sure to consult with your special needs planner.
-The Special Needs attorneys at Mandelbaum Barrett are available to answer any questions you may have.
+The Special Needs attorneys at Mandelbaum Barrett PC are available to answer any questions you may have.

 For a directory of state ABLE account programs, click here.